ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 ```

 ## References

-I recommend you to go through the following references, they are great resources, talks and libraries that helps me a lot to realize the idea.
+I recommend you to go through the following references, they are great resources, talks and libraries that helped me a lot to realize this idea.

 * [Mastering TextKit](https://realm.io/news/tryswift-katsumi-kishikawa-mastering-textkit-swift-ios/)
 * [Easy, Beautiful Typography with BonMot](https://realm.io/news/altconf-zev-eisenberg-easy-beautiful-typography-bonmot-library-ios-swift/)